mbcarbonetto/qiime2-session/Handson-on-V3.md

 <details><summary><b>Answer</b></summary>

-The sample with the maximun number of reads is WT.unt.3 (i.e. 8,104 reads) The sample with the minimum number of reads is WT.day3.15 i.e. 6,112 reads)
+The sample with the maximun number of reads is WT.unt.3 with 8,104 reads The sample with the minimum number of reads is WT.day3.15 with 6,112 reads

 </details>